19hours/sg-statutes/Acts/Income Tax Act.md

 “exchange of information provision” or “EOI provision”, in relation to an avoidance of double taxation arrangement, means a provision in that arrangement which provides expressly for the exchange of information concerning the tax positions of persons;

-“prescribed arrangement” means —

-(a) an avoidance of double taxation arrangement with an EOI provision; or
+“prescribed arrangement” means an avoidance of double taxation arrangement which contains an EOI provision, or an EOI arrangement;

-(b) an EOI arrangement,

-that is declared by the Minister, by an order under section 105C(1), as a prescribed arrangement;

-[22/2011 wef 20/12/2011]
+[Act 19 of 2013 wef 28/11/2013]

 “tax position”, in relation to a person, means the person’s position —